-The program consists of speakers, breakout sessions, capitol tours and an interactive activity.
+The program consists of speakers, breakout sessions, panels, and interactive activities.
 As part of the program, select students and educators are awarded the Excellence in Education Award.
-The Utah Office Multicultural Affairs seeks to recognize outstanding students and educators for their commitment to educational excellence.
+The Utah Division of Multicultural Affairs seeks to recognize outstanding students and educators for their commitment to educational excellence.

 Multicultural Youth Leadership Summit

-The Multicultural Youth Leadership Summit is an annual event for 7th, 8th and 9th grade students and educators held in support of Governor Gary R. Herbert’s 66 by 2020 college and career ready initiative.
-This engaging and dynamic one-day program aims to motivate students to pursue higher education and become leaders of Utah.
+The Multicultural Youth Leadership Summit is an annual event for 7th, 8th and 9th grade students and educators.
+This engaging and dynamic program aims to motivate students to pursue higher education and become leaders of Utah.